 New judges receiving transferred cases should make reasonable efforts within the first 120 days following transfer to determine if grounds exist requiring recusals.
 If, within the first 120 days following transfer, a new judge determines that he or she must recuse, the new judge shall enter an order of recusal, and send the case back to the transferring judge.
 The transferring judge shall select and transfer a substitute case.
-If, after the expiration of 120 days following transfer, a new judge determines that he or she must recuse, the new judge shall enter an order of recusal, and the case shall be reassigned by the Clerk following normal procedures.
+If, after the expiration of 120 days following transfer, a new judge determines that he or she must recuse, the new judge shall enter an order of recusal, and recurse that he or she must recuse, the new judge shall enter an order of recusal, and the case shall be reassigned by the Clerk following normal procedures.